Central New Mexico Correctional Facility

 Visitation

-- Visitors must submit the NMCD visitor application form CD-100201.1 before visiting.
+- Visitors must complete the NMCD visitor application form CD-100201.1 to be approved to visit.

 - Visitor applications must be renewed every two years.